Book lung: Arachnid taxonomy

 Tetrapulmonata have two pairs of book lungs found on the second and third abdominal segments (Schizomida have lost a pair, and most advanced spiders have replaced at least one of the pairs with trachea).
-Scorpions have four pairs of book lungs, found on abdominal segments number three, four, five and six.
+Scorpions have four pairs of book lungs, found on abdominal segments number three, four, five, and six.

 The pulmonate arachnids also appears to be the only members of Arachnida where the respiratory pigment hemocyanin is present in their blood.

 One of the long-running controversies in arachnid evolution is whether the book lung evolved from book gills just once in a common arachnid ancestor, or whether book lungs evolved separately in several groups of arachnids as they came onto land.
 While the third abdominal segment in Tetrapulmonata have book lungs, the scorpions have a pair of sensory organs called pectines instead.

 The oldest book lungs have been recovered from extinct trigonotarbid arachnids preserved in the 410 million-year-old Rhynie chert of Scotland.
 These Devonian fossil lungs are almost indistinguishable from the lungs of modern arachnids, fully adapted to a terrestrial existence.

 Book gills

-It is believed that book lungs evolved from book gills.
+Book lungs are thought to have evolved from book gills, water-breathing structures among marine chelicerates.
 Although they have a similar book-like structure, book gills are external, while book lungs are internal.
-Both are considered appendages because book lungs develop from limb buds before the buds flatten into segmented lamellae.
+Both are considered appendages rather than conventional internal organs, as they develop from limb buds before the buds flatten into segmented lamellae.